Foster Tower

 Hurricane Season

 The hurricane season runs from May 1 through November 30 in Hawaii.
-There is no better time than now to assess your apartment’s needs.
+Please take some time to assess your apartment’s needs.

 If you haven’t already done so, it is best to formulate a formal emergency plan.

-Make sure that all of your windows close properly and the glazing and caulking are watertight.
+• Make sure that all of your windows close properly and the glazing and caulking are watertight.
 Although, the original windows are now over 50 years old and most hardware stores no longer stock parts, there are still some vendors around who can make repairs to your existing windows and lanai doors.
-Robert Mathias has done a lot of work for owners in the building and is very familiar with the window configurations.
-If you feel that your windows may not be able to protect your unit (and the ones below yours) in the event of major rain storms, contact Robert at 864-2202.
-The AOAO does not endorse any particular contractor or warrant their work, so homeowners must do their due diligence to find the best contractor and solution for their needs.

 Storage in Parking Stalls